 Buy Voltaren Gel from Canadian & International Pharmacies

-Voltaren Gel (Diclofenac)and/or equivalents
+Voltaren Gel (Diclofenac)and/or alternatives

 General Information on Voltaren Gel

 Voltaren Gel is used for treating osteoarthritis of wrist, elbows, feet, knees, hands, or ankles.
 The generic name of this drug is Diclofenac Sodium.
 This drug is a non-steroidal anti-inflammatory drug (NSAID).
 This drug is meant for topical use only.

 In addition to Diclofenac Sodium, other ingredients present in this drug are: isopropyl alcohol, cocoyl caprylocaprate, propylene glycol, carbomer homopolymer Type C, fragrance, purified water, mineral oil, polyoxyl 20 cetostearyl ether, and strong ammonia solution.

 Prolonged used of NSAIDs such as Voltaren Gel may increase patient’s risk to serious, even life-threatening, cardiovascular disorders.
 You should inform your doctor immediately if you show any of the following symptoms: